bogoconic1/ACRateChecker/README.md

-# SystemTestsPassed
+# ACRateChecker

-SystemTestsPassed is a web-based data analytics solution to help users find the overall acceptance and contest acceptance rate of any codeforces problem.
+ACRateChecker is a web-based data analytics solution to help users find the overall acceptance and contest acceptance rate of any codeforces problem.

 # Problem Statement